-Governments introduce intense green taxation policies on carbon-intensive industries.
+Governments introduce intense green taxation policies on carbon-intensive industries and Carbon Border Adjustment mechanisms tax imports.
 Reputational risks weigh on companies failing to transition to a greener economy and they are publicly held to account as consumers switch to cleaner alternatives.
 Carbon pricing significantly increases, putting a large revenue strain on those heavily reliant on fossil fuels and companies are forced to quickly invest in green technology to improve their carbon footprint.
 Stranded asset risk is high, particularly in fossil fuel industries.
 Conversely companies with technology and intellectual property that provide solutions benefit from the substantial positive investment in scaling up solutions, offsetting some of the transitional risks.